5 ways to get more clients for your insurance business

 No one expects you to spend half your day looking for new business.
 However, prospecting is necessary to sustain your agency's growth.
 Set aside an hour each day for:

-- Reading the local paper.
+- Reading local news outlets.
 Pay attention to the business section, but also look at engagement announcements.
 Both may hold sales opportunities.

 - Generating leads.
 Put features on your website that request email addresses, like a newsletter signup or a “Get a Quote” button.